Pongamia trees grow where citrus once flourished, offering renewable energy and plant-based protein

 Hurricane Ian caused about $1.8 billion in damages to Florida's agriculture in September 2023, hitting the citrus industry at the beginning of its growing season.

 Disease and climate issues have also affected most of the world's top citrus-producing countries.
-For example, this year's harvest in Brazil — the world's largest exporter of orange juice — is forecast to be the worst in 36 years due to flooding and drought, according to a forecast by Fundecitrus, a citrus growers' organization in Sao Paulo state.
+For example, this year's harvest in Brazil — the world's largest exporter of orange juice — is forecast to be the worst in 36 years because of flooding and drought, according to a forecast by Fundecitrus, a citrus growers' organization in Sao Paulo state.

 But climate and disease have little effect on pongamia trees, the company's officials said.

-Note: This story was first published on Jul.
-6, 2024.
-It was updated on Jul.
-8, 2024 to correct the spelling of Ponova culinary oil, which is made from pongamia trees.